 No matter where you live in the United States, American sports are a part of every community.
 Although some prefer football stadiums over basketball arenas or even famous ballparks, there are unmatched traditions and sporting events in each state.
 So which sport does your state really love the most?

 Thanks to try.america, which specializes in different maps on social media, we have our answer.
-The vast majority of sports fan bases across the USA love football, but some of these states’s favorite sports leagues really might surprise you.
-Interestingly enough, you won’t find the Olympics, Major League Soccer, the World Cup or the National Hockey League on here.
+The vast majority of sports fan bases across the USA love football, but some of these states' favorite sports leagues really might surprise you.
+Interestingly enough, you won't find any of the Olympics, Major League Soccer/FIFA (or soccer in general, despite it being among the most popular sports in the world) the World Cup or the National Hockey League on here.

 Most Popular Sports in America By State